 Electrification of the Caltrain line is scheduled to be implemented by 2006.
 It is currently programmed under Track 1 of the 2001 Regional Transportation Plan (RTP), and will be funded entirely from local sources.
-The environmental review process for this program is expected to be completed during 2004, and it is assumed that the Electrification Program would be in place prior to implementation of the Caltrain Downtown Extension component of the present project.
+The environmental review process for this program is expected to be completed by the end of 2003, and it is assumed that the Electrification Program would be in place prior to implementation of the Caltrain Downtown Extension component of the present project.